s3ql/s3ql/rst/contrib.rst

 delete directories.

 :program:`expire_backups` uses a "state file" to keep track which backups are how many cycles old (since this cannot be inferred from the dates contained in the directory names).
-The standard name for this state file is ``.expire_backups.dat``.
+The standard name for this state file is :file:`.expire_backups.dat`.
 If this file gets damaged or deleted, :program:`expire_backups` no longer knows the ages of the backups and refuses to work.
 In this case you can use the *--reconstruct-state* option to try to reconstruct the state from the backup dates.
-However, the accuracy of this reconstruction depends strongly on how rigorous you have been with making backups (it is only completely correct if the time between backups is always exactly equal to the smallest age range) , so you really should not tamper with the state file.
+However, the accuracy of this reconstruction depends strongly on how rigorous you have been with making backups (it is only completely correct if the time between subsequent backups has always been exactly the same), so it's generally a good idea not to tamper with the state file.

 For a full list of available options, run ``expire_backups.py